verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 [Open the 👀 demo](http://verlok.github.io/vanilla-lazyload/demos/image_srcset_lazy_sizes.html), then your browser's **developer tools**, and switch to the **Network panel**.
 You will see that the first 2 images are loaded _eagerly_ just after page landing, while the rest of the images are loaded _lazily_ **as you scroll down** the page.

 We're using the `img` HTML tag and not the `picture` tag, given that the latter is not necessary in this case.
-I'll dig into the `picture` tag use cases [down below](#picture-tag-use-cases).
+I'll dig into the `picture` tag use cases later in this article. ⏩ [Skip to `picture` tag use cases](#picture-tag-use-cases)

-💬 _What about Internet Explorer?_

-Internet Explorer does not support responsive images, but you don't need to use a polyfill because <abbr title="Internet Explorer">IE</abbr> reads and uses the image specified in the `src` attribute, so choose an image that will appear nice on a desktop, mDPI (not retina) display, put it in the `src` attribute, and you're good.

-Besides, consider that Microsoft is silently replacing Internet Explorer with [Edge](https://www.microsoft.com/edge)), which is a modern browser.

 ### Script inclusion